KubeRocketCI/docs/docs/operator-guide/upgrade/upgrade-krci-3.15.md

 - [ ] Pipeline history and live logs load (requires Tekton Results)
 - [ ] Pull Request / Merge Request browsing works (requires GitFusion)
 - [ ] A review pipeline for an external (non-OWNER/MEMBER/COLLABORATOR) contributor no longer auto-triggers unless `allowedAssociations` was widened (see [Step 2](#step-2-required-review-tekton-pipeline-security-hardening-defaults-edp-tekton))
+- [ ] Completed PipelineRuns are still cleaned up now that the chart pruner CronJob is gone — Tekton Results retention owns this, so confirm its grace period is configured (see [Step 2](#step-2-required-review-tekton-pipeline-security-hardening-defaults-edp-tekton))
 - [ ] An SSH-based self-hosted GitServer connects successfully after host-key pinning, or reports a clear connection error if not yet pinned (see [Step 3](#step-3-required-pin-ssh-host-keys-for-self-hosted-gitservers-edp-codebase-operator))
 - [ ] Integration secrets (SonarQube, Nexus, Dependency-Track, DefectDojo, registry, Argo CD) behind a self-signed or private-CA certificate report `connected: true` once their CA is mounted via `caCerts`, instead of an x509 verification error (see [Step 4](#step-4-required-if-applicable-verify-tls-trust-for-integration-secret-connections-edp-codebase-operator))
 - [ ] `krci-portal` pods start successfully under the new non-root security context (see [Step 5](#step-5-recommended-review-krci-portal-persistence-and-non-root-security-defaults))